orchetect/MIDIKit/Examples/SwiftUI Multiplatform/EndpointPickers/README.md

 This example demonstrates best practises when creating MIDI input and output selection menus.

-## Build Note

-- This project contains two schemes: one for iOS, and one for macOS.

-  Select the appropriate scheme in Xcode to build for your desired platform.

 ## Key Features

 - The menus are updated in real-time if endpoints change in the system.